vishnu-m/c-decl-parser/README.md

 # c-decl-parser

-A Lua library to parse C header files.
-The library generates a Lua representation of the static C declarations.
+Program to print AST representation of C declarations using Libclang.

 # Prerequisite